newrelic/csec-node-agent/README.md

 ## Contribute

-Any feedback provided to New Relic about the New Relic security agent, including feedback provided as source code, comments, or other copyrightable or patentable material, is provided to New Relic under the terms of the Apache Software License, version 2.
-If you do not provide attribution information or a copy of the license with your feedback, you waive the performance of those requirements of the Apache License with respect to New Relic.
-The license grant regarding any feedback is irrevocable and persists past the termination of the preview license.
+Any feedback provided to New Relic about the New Relic security agent, including feedback provided as source code, comments, or other copyrightable or patentable material, is provided to New Relic under the terms of the New Relic Software License v1.0.
+If you do not provide attribution information or a copy of the license with your feedback, you waive the performance of those requirements of the New Relic Software License v1.0 with respect to New Relic.
+The license grant regarding any feedback is irrevocable.
 Keep in mind that when you submit a pull request or other feedback, you’ll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions drop us an email at opensource@newrelic.com.